-Rainbow Network facilitates a quarterly community of practice group.
-This free facilitated group offers support and networking for those working with LGBTIQ+ young people in Victoria.
+Rainbow Network facilitates a free online community of practice group which offers support and networking for those working with LGBTQIA+ young people in Victoria.

-Sessions present an opportunity for workers to debrief and reflect, both professionally and personally with peers.
+Rainbow Network facilitates regular Community of Practice sessions.
+These sessions present an opportunity for workers to debrief and reflect, both professionally and personally with peers.
 Participants can share about their challenges, successes and how to best support the needs of the young people who access their services.
-The group also helps to identify sector trends and challenges and facilitates collaboration within the LGBTIQ+ youth sector in Victoria.
+The group also helps to identify sector trends and challenges and facilitates collaboration within the LGBTQIA+ youth sector in Victoria.